 - How could an effectively structured HR policy impact my school?

 - What can I do to change things in my school?

-- The latest employment law trends like restrictions on trial periods, adjustment of union rights and domestic violence leave
+- Hear about the latest trends in employment law like restrictions of the use of trial period clauses, adjustment of union rights, and domestic violence leave

 - Examine legal issues surrounding discipline and avoid ‘kiwi suspension’

 - Learn to engage and educate staff about law changes that will affect them directly